This document is relevant for: Trn2, Trn3

 Guideline to Avoid Under-Utilizing DMA Bandwidth#

-CRC hashing operates on the address-to-channel mapping.
+However, channel interleaving only solves the channel utilization problem.
 It has no effect on the per-transfer payload size seen by the DMA engines.

 • Reduce the number of DMA packets required for a given transfer.